kl2806/devfest-data-science-track/level_1.md

 ```bash
 $ jupyter notebook
 ```

 a Jupyter notebook window should pop-up.
 Just create a new Python 3 notebook and you should be good to go.

-If you decide to use something other than a Jupyter notebook, note that we used some notebook-specific things (e.g. `%maptplotlib inline` or `bokeh.io.output_notebook()`), so you'll have to play around with the code some more.
+If you decide to use something other than a Jupyter notebook, note that we used some Jupyter-specific We wrote this curriculum using [Jupyter notebooks](http://jupyter.org/), so there may be some slight finnegaling required (such as omitting `%matplotlib inline` and `bokeh.io.output_notebook()`).

 # Level 1: Scraping Data